BudgetAirpods/InsanityRemastered/README.md

 They will power back on their own eventually, but you can step outside and re-enter the facility to force them on.
 ### Player Hallucinations:

-When you reach a high insanity level, you can experience hallucinations of other players.
+While exploring the facilities, you have a chance of running into a hallucination of a player.

-This can manifest in them wandering around the facility aimlessly, staring at you, or even them chasing you.
+This can manifest in them wandering around the facility aimlessly, staring at you, or even them chasing after you.

-If you are touched by the hallucination if it's chasing you, you will recieve a lot of negative effects.
+If you are touched by the hallucination when it's chasing you, you will recieve a lot of negative effects.

 They are easy to avoid though; Simply closing a door on them or leaving the facility will prevent them from getting you.